Best Nurse Practitioner Programs in Utah – 2021

 Post-BSN to DNP and Post-Master’s Certificate

-Are you a busy RN seeking the convenience of an online nurse practitioner program in Utah to take the next step in your nursing career?
+Are you a busy RN seeking the convenience of one of the best online nurse practitioner programs in Utah to take the next step in your nursing career?
 If so, you can give a thought to Rocky Mountain University of Health Professions’ NP programs that are offered primarily online with only one week of onsite training throughout the entire program.
 Also, the college allows you to complete clinical experiences within your community, so you continue working while pursuing an advanced nursing degree.
 Be it obstetrics, pediatrics, or geriatrics, the skills you obtain during your training here, prepare you to work in any type of primary care settings.

 Post-BSN to DNP Concentrations: Family Nurse Practitioner

 Admission into this program is selective and to be eligible you must have completed your BSN with a minimum GPA of 3.0 and hold an encumbered RN license in the U.S. Also, preferably you must complete at least one year of clinical experience as a nurse.
 By completing 90 credits of the curriculum you will be eligible to take the FNP certification exam for which the college reports an above-average first-time pass rate.
 The evidence-based coursework culminates with a scholarly project where you apply your doctoral-level knowledge to transform health care delivery.

 , Psychiatric Mental Health Nurse Practitioner

 , Emergency Nurse Practitioner